Below are some answers to commonly asked questions

 A: A labor union is a collective bargaining unit.
 Employees with similar roles join together to negotiate with workplace administration as a collective.

-A: SEIU is well-established and experienced working with faculty.
-SEIU Local 200United represents higher education workers across Upstate New York at over 30 colleges and universities including Siena, Vassar, Colgate, and Saint Lawrence; other chapters represent over 60 campuses nationwide.
+A: SEIU is experienced in working with graduate students and faculty.
+SEIU Local 200United represents higher education workers across upstate New York at over 30 colleges and universities, including Siena, Vassar, Colgate, and Saint Lawrence; other chapters represent over 60 campuses nationwide.
 You can read more about SEIU Faculty Forward victories at other campuses.

-A: All NTT faculty at Skidmore, both full-time and part-time, including Librarians and Accompanists.
+A: All NTT faculty at Skidmore, both full-time and part-time, including Librarians and Accompanists, are automatically enrolled in the appropriate bargaining unit.

 Q: How are the bargaining units organized?